 So what are the fundamental reasons for clients spending tens of thousands of dollars when they could have a content management system for nothing?

 “I think you’ll find that the integration capability of Kentico is superior to WordPress”

 This isn’t necessarily true.

-Yes, you might find Kentico has more impressive or high profile integration projects than WordPress but both can integrate with other systems.
-The Kentico advantage comes when you want to do something with that data such as use it to drive conversion optimisation routines.
+Yes, you might find Kentico has more impressive or high-profile integration projects than WordPress but both can integrate with other systems.
+The Kentico advantage comes when you want to do something with that data such as use it to drive conversion optimization routines.

-The existence of a contact management function within Kentico allows you to tie onsite behaviour to wider customer activation initiatives.
+The existence of a contact management function within Kentico allows you to tie onsite behavior to wider customer activation initiatives.
 Within WordPress, this isn’t possible without integrating with other platforms.

 2. It’s not look and feel

 We’ve recently been talking to clients about drivability.
-Our concept is that even if Ferrari's and Volkswagen's were the same prices, some people would prefer a good old VW.
+Our concept is that even if Ferraris and Volkswagen were the same prices, some people would prefer a good old VW.
 It’s adequate for what they need and not over-complicated.

 While muscle memory can be retrained the controls of Kentico and WordPress are just not natural to some people.
 Learning how to use them isn’t something that they’ll want to do.
 Instead, they would be happier to stick with what they know.

 Clients who buy Kentico tend to be a bit more adventurous, which is understandable if they’re looking to purchase something rather than get it for free.
 If you just want to publish content every now and again and not do anything particularly clever with user experience, WordPress is probably the better bet.